-Group Description AC Power The ac buses and circuit breakers that supply power to the HPSI pumps Cooling The pumps, valves, and heat exchangers that provide heat removal to the HPSI MDP and the HPSI room CVC Injection The motor-operated valves and check valves in the HPSI injection path CVC Pumps All basic events associated with the CVC (charging; normally running) MDPs, including the start, run, common-cause, and test and maintenance DC Power The batteries and battery chargers that supply power to the HPSI motor-driven pump control circuitry EPS HPSI dependency on the emergency power system HPSI Injection The motor-operated valves and check valves in the HPSI injection path HPSI Pumps All basic events associated with the HPSI (generally lower head than CVC pumps; standby) MDPs, including the start, run, common-cause, and test and maintenance Special Various events used in the models that are not directly associated with the HPSI system Suction The motor-operated valves and air-operated valves in the tank suction path, including tank failure
+Group Description AC Power The ac buses and circuit breakers that supply power to the HPSI pumps Cooling The pumps, valves, and heat exchangers that provide heat removal to the HPSI MDP and the HPSI room CVC Injection The motor-operated valves and check valves in the HPSI injection path CVC Pumps All basic events associated with the CVC (charging; normally running) MDPs, including the start, run, common-cause, and test and maintenance DC Power The batteries and battery chargers that supply power to the HPSI MDP control circuitry EPS HPSI dependency on the emergency power system Heat Sink The pumps, valves, strainers, and other equipment associated with the ultimate heat sink Injection The motor-operated valves and check valves in the HPSI injection path Instrument Air Instrument air support to the HPSI model Pumps All basic events associated with the HPSI (generally lower head than CVC pumps; standby) MDPs, including the start, run, common-cause, and test and maintenance Room Cooling All basic events associated with the pump room cooling Special Various events used in the models that are not directly associated with the HPSI system Suction The motor-operated valves and air-operated valves in the tank suction path, including tank failure

 The basic event group importances were also averaged across plants of the same HPSI class to represent basic event group importances for different HPSI classes.
 The HPSI class-specific start-only and 8-hour mission basic event group importances are shown in Figure 6-Figure 8.
+The leading contributor to Class 2 HPSI system unreliability is the HPSI Pump group, while the leading contributor to Class 3 and Class 4 HPSI system unreliability is the Suction group.